 Keep ready the tamarind sauce and the green chutney.
 Both can be prepared a day in advance.

-Beat the yogurt till smooth.
-Mix in the ground cumin, chaat masala, ground black pepper and mint powder.
+Mix in the ground cumin, chaat masala, ground black pepper and mint powder to yogurt (I also add a little kala namak / black salt).
 Stir and keep aside.

 For the batter, mix together the rice flour, besan, red chili powder, carrom seeds and salt.
 Add water and make a smooth paste.
 Keep it aside.

 Heat oil in a wok.
 Reduce the flame.
 Take one leaf and dip it in the batter.
-Coat it all over and then gently remove any excess (I use the edges of the container in which I keep the batter for this job) leaving just a nice thin coating of the batter on the leaf.
+Coat it all over and then gently remove/ shake off any excess, leaving just a nice thin coating of the batter on the leaf.
 Gently tip the leaf in the oil and fry on medium heat till both sides are golden brown and crisp.
 Remove on a absorbent paper.
 Fry all the leaves, one at a time, in the similar manner.

 To serve, arrange 4-5 leaves (depending on the size of the spinach leaves) on individual serving plates.
 Drizzle with yogurt, green chutney, tamarind chutney and garnish with mint leaves or cilantro leaves and pomegranate seeds.
 You can even give an additional sprinkle of a little chaat masala and cumin powder.
 Serve immediately.

 Note: Make this chaat fun by keeping the fried leaves, spiced yogurt, chutneys and condiments at the serving table and letting your family/ guests make their own plate.